WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 5. Green Web Hosting

-Last but not least, WebHostingBuzz also has a sponsorship and partnership with The Woodland Trust.
+WebHostingBuzz has made an environmental commitment and has a sponsorship and partnership with The Woodland Trust.

 The goal is to offset the energy demand from their servers and keep all of their hosting services carbon neutral.